-Read QR Code from Image - Inverted Color, Perspective Distortion, and Grayscale
+Advanced QR Code Recognition: Handling Inverted Colors, Perspective Distortion, and Grayscale Images

-When using a QR code reader or scanner SDK, we primarily focus on the detection speed and recognition accuracy.
-There are many factors that may affect the performance of the QR code detection SDK.
-The factors can be approximately classified into two categories: image quality and algorithm performance.
-In this article, we take Dynamsoft Barcode Reader Python edition as the example to discuss how to optimize the performance of the QR code detection SDK by preprocessing input QR code images and adjusting the algorithm parameters on desktop platforms.
+When using a QR code reader or scanner SDK, the key priorities are detection speed and recognition accuracy.
+Several factors can influence the performance of a QR code detection SDK, which can be broadly categorized into two areas: image quality and algorithm efficiency.
+This article uses the Dynamsoft Python Barcode Reader SDK as an example to demonstrate how to enhance the performance of QR code detection by preprocessing input images and fine-tuning algorithm parameters on desktop platforms.

 Prerequisites